Rozhdestvenskaya Street: Soviet era

 After the October Revolution of 1917 and the coming to power of the Bolsheviks, the street was renamed Kooperativnaya in 1924, and in 1940 in Mayakovsky Street ("Mayakovka" among the people).
 During the struggle with religion, the churches of Cosmas and Damian, the Church of St. Nicholas and the Church of the Life-Giving Trinity were destroyed.
 However, the two churches survived.

 The Church of St. John the Baptist was not destroyed in the early years of the mass demolition of temples.
-However, then it was rebuilt several times – it lost all the domes and the bell tower.
+Then it was rebuilt several times – it lost all the domes and the bell tower.

-The Nativity Church was supposed to be destroyed, but it was managed to be preserved, thanks to the abbot of the church, Father Sergiy Veysov.
+The Nativity Church was supposed to be destroyed, but it was preserved, thanks to the abbot of the church, Father Sergiy Veysov.
 He collected many photographs and documents confirming the historical value of the temple for the Soviet Union and read many lectures in the offices of the Ministry of Culture on the cultural significance of the Stroganov Baroque.
 During the World War II, a pharmacy warehouse was located in the church.
 The iconostasis was saved.
 Later, a museum of religion and atheism was opened in the temple, which was located there until 1993.

 Current Russia

 After the dissolution of the Soviet Union, the street returned its historic name – Rozhdestvenskaya (Nativity).
 During the crisis of the 1990s, there was no proper care behind the street and it lost its historical appearance, as many houses were filled with advertising banners.
 Many houses from old age began to crumble plaster and stucco.
 On the roofs of some of them trees grew.
-The situation changed dramatically in 2012, when the street began to reconstruct.
+The situation changed in 2012, when the street began to reconstruct.
 The pedestrian part of the street was paved with paving stones, and the tram line was reduced to Annunciation Square (not to be confused with Minin Square, which wore this name until 1917) in 2010, due to the closure of the tram on Kanavinsky Bridge.
 In 2012, one of the two tram tracks was removed and the movement of trams was reversible.
 The storm sewers were replaced, new lampposts were installed and the facades of the houses were restored.

-On the street were placed various sculptures, following the example of Bolshaya Pokrovskaya Street.
-Especially popular is the sculpture of the artist Konstantin Makovsky, who paints the painting "The Appeal of Minin".